 Published by Marjorie Quinn

 Writer/ Aspiring Author/ Reader/ Gamer/ Book Slave.
 Blogging my writing, travel, and random thoughts.
 I blog book reviews, my writing struggles, favorite quotes I come across, and even some random creative prose.
 The views and opinions expressed on this website are purely my own.
-Some of the links in this website are affiliate links.
+Some of the links on this website are affiliate links.
 This means if you click on the link and purchase the item, the owner of this website will receive an affiliate commission.
 Regardless, I only recommend products or services that will add value to my readers.
-Hufflepuff/ House Stark/ Allonsy.
+House Stark/ House Mars/ Allonsy.
 Feel free to check out and even follow me on Goodreads, Facebook, Twitter, and Tumblr.
 View all posts by Marjorie Quinn